 - Low-grade fever

 If the inflammation caused by RA goes unchecked, it can cause damage to cartilage and to the bones.
 Over time there is a loss of cartilage, which caused the joint spacing between the bones to become smaller.
-This can result in joint becoming loose, unstable, and painful and loss in their mobility.
+This can result in joints becoming loose, unstable, and painful.
+In addition to the pain that some veterans undergo, there is also a high risk that RA will lead to a loss in their mobility.
 Joint deformity also may occur which is non-reversible.

 Rheumatoid Arthritis is rated under Diagnostic Code 5002.
-RA can be evaluated at up to a 100 percent disability rating if it results in the veteran becoming bedridden or complete incapacitation.
-Lower ratings will be assigned for occasional incapacitating episodes.
-The rating schedule is as follows:
+RA can be evaluated at up to a 100 percent disability rating which is not common amongst service-connected health ailments.
+A 100 percent VA disability rating can be given if the medical condition results in the veteran becoming bedridden or completely incapacitated.

-- 60 percent: four or more incapacitation episodes per year or experiencing weight loss, anemia, and a decline in health
+- 60 percent: four or more incapacitation episodes per year or experiencing weight loss, anemia, and a decline in health.
+A decline in health can include functional loss of use of limbs, evidence of painful motion, and more.

-- 20 percent: Two or more incapacitating episodes per year
+- 20 percent: Will apply to any vet with two or more incapacitating episodes per year

-It is important to note that these ratings cannot be used in addition to other ratings for limited motion.
-Any rheumatoid arthritis that is less severe than the above-listed symptoms are just rated on their own, such as limited motion.
+It is important to note that these ratings cannot be used in addition to other ratings for limited motion to accrue more VA disability benefits.
+Any rheumatoid arthritis that is less severe than the above-listed symptoms is just rated on its own, such as limited motion or other rheumatic diseases.
 This means that these symptoms can be rated under their own specific diagnostic code for each major or minor group of joints.
 A minimum of 10 percent is given for every joint that has pain with motion.
-In order to be rated under the different diagnostic codes, a limited range of motion must be confirmed with symptoms of swelling, painful motion with evidence and muscle spasms.
+In order to be rated under the different diagnostic codes, a limited range of motion must be confirmed with symptoms of swelling, painful motion with evidence, and muscle spasms.

 We are sorry that this post was not as useful for you!